-Results of the analysis show a basin-wide increase in groundwater storage of approximately 2,560 acre-ft between the Fall of 2010, and the Fall of 2011.
+Results of the analysis show a basin-wide increase in groundwater storage of approximately 2,560 acre-ft between Fall 2010 and Fall 2011.
 It is noted that, as with previous estimates of change in storage, the northwest portion of the basin was not used in the analysis because there are little groundwater level data in this area.